U.S. National Parasite Collection

 There are millions more just waiting on the shelves to be examined.

 In a way, I'm glad I don't have time to visit them all.

 Visiting the Collection

-gauntlet, the U.S. National Parasite Collection has not been set up to
+U.S. National Parasite Collection has not been set up to receive visitors.

-receive visitors.
-Casual parasite observers will get an eyeful at the ARS
+Casual parasite observers will get an eyeful at the ARS National Visitor

-of the Log Lodge (and a fungus hat).
-You can schedule a tour of the BARC
+(and the fungus hat).
+You can schedule a tour of the BARC campus by calling

-they'll bring you by the main parasite compound.
-Once in a while, Pat admits,
+by the main parasite compound.
+Once in a while, Pat admits, with advance